Things to consider when running an expedition

 The Expedition Supervisor must be present on all expeditions.
 They are responsible for the health and welfare of the group whilst on expedition and work in partnership with the Assessor to monitor the group throughout their expedition.

-The Supervisor needs to be technically competent in the Nights Away element and mode of transport used for the expedition.
-They also need to ensure that Scouts rules are followed, including adventurous activity permits, Nights Away notification and commissioner approval.
+The Supervisor needs to be technically competent in the Nights Away element and mode of transport used for the expedition, for modes of transport such as canoeing, a relevant permit is required.
+They also need to ensure that Scouts rules are followed, including any additional adventurous activity permits required, Nights Away notification and commissioner approval.

 Full details about this role can be found in the Expedition Guide and also on the Expedition Assessor and Supervisor Training Course.